ipums/ipums.github.io/README.md

     ```
     Categories and tags are optional and can be omitted.
 5. Add your markdown-formatted blog content below the front matter.
-6a.
-(First time only) Run `bundle install`
- OR
-6b.
-(Every so often) Run `bundle update` if you haven't in a while, to make sure your jekyll environment matches what's out on GitHub Pages.
+6 (First time only) Run `bundle install` _OR_ (Every so often) Run `bundle update` if you haven't in a while, to make sure your jekyll environment matches what's out on GitHub Pages.
 7. Run `jekyll serve --config _config.yml,_config_dev.yml`
 8. Open http://localhost:4000/ (or whatever URL Jekyll reported that it used in the last step) and check your work.
 9. Iterate.
 The local server will reflect changes automatically by detecting when files change.